fadeenk/Anime-merch-price-converter/README.md

 1. Install required packages by using the following command in the root directory  `npm install`
 2. Do your magic
-3. Build your code and test it 'grunt build'
+3. Build your code and test it `grunt build`
 4. Once satisfied submit a pull request :)